mithunmohan912/Omni-Platform/client-infrastructure/src/app-clientmanagement/README.md

-##### Reference  is available on AWS.
+##### Reference application is available on AWS.
-To launch the reference application on AWS [click here](http://ec2-54-77-27-13.eu-west-1.compute.amazonaws.com:8080/app-clientmanagement/#/)
+To launch the reference application on AWS [click here](http://ec2-54-77-27-13.eu-west-1.compute.amazonaws.com/ocinfra/omnichannel-infra/app-clientmanagement)